esciencecenter-digital-skills/lesson-model-coupling/episodes/03-muscle-connect.md

 ## Introduction

 MUSCLE3 is the third incarnation of the Multiscale Coupling Library and Environment.
-Its purpose is to make creating coupled multiscale simulations easy.
-MUSCLE3 uses the Multiscale Modelling and Simulation Language (MMSL) to describe the structure of a multiscale model and you will notice that the terminology in MUSCLE3 closely links to what you have learned in the previous episode about MMSF.
+MUSCLE and the MMSF were developed at the University of Amsterdam Computational Science Lab, and MUSCLE3 is the result of a collaboration with the Netherlands eScience Center.
+MUSCLE3's purpose is to make creating coupled multiscale simulations easy.
+MUSCLE3 uses the Multiscale Modelling and Simulation Language (MMSL) to describe the structure of a multiscale model, and you will notice that the terminology in MUSCLE3 closely links to what you have learned in the previous episode about MMSF.

 In this episode, we will be connecting a small model to MUSCLE3, so that we can connect it to a second model in the next episode.